jenkins-x/jx-docs/content/en/v3/admin/platforms/azure/svc_principal.md

 aliases:
 ---

-Azure has a notion of a **Service Principal** which, in simple terms, is a service acount.
+Azure has a notion of a **Service Principal** which is a service acount.
 This doc will demonstrate how to set up an Azure service principal that can be used by Terraform to execute [Jenkins X Azure Module](https://github.com/jenkins-x/terraform-azurerm-jx#jenkins-x-azure-module)

-> 💡 This doc has been designed to assist in performing the demonstration through copying and pasting each block of code into a shell terminal and using the Azure portal.
+> 💡 This doc has been designed to assist in performing the demonstration through copying and pasting each block of code into a shell terminal.
 >
 > To execute the commands listed in your local bash shell will require the [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/) and the [JQ command-line JSON processor](https://stedolan.github.io/jq/).
 >